Last updated: June 2026

 Is there a truly free LLM API I can use without a credit card?
 Yes.
 Google Gemini API, Groq, Cerebras, NVIDIA NIM (build.nvidia.com), and most OpenRouter free-tier models do not require a credit card to start.
 You sign up with an email or Google account and receive immediate API access with rate limits.

 Which free LLM API is the most generous in 2026?
-Cerebras leads on raw daily volume — 1M tokens/day on Llama 3.1 70B with no credit card.
-Google Gemini API is the most accessible baseline (1,500 req/day Flash) after the late-2025 free-tier reductions.
-For raw speed, Groq is unmatched at ~315 tokens/sec on Llama 70B.
+Cerebras leads on raw daily volume - 1M tokens/day with no credit card.
+Google Gemini API is the most accessible baseline (~1,500 req/day Flash) after the late-2025 free-tier reductions.
+For raw speed, Groq is among the fastest at hundreds of tokens/sec on Llama 70B.

 Can I combine multiple free LLM APIs to get more inference?
 Yes - and you should.
 Each provider has independent rate limits, so routing across Gemini + Groq + OpenRouter + Cerebras is a common practice that multiplies your free capacity.
 Use a router like OpenRouter, LiteLLM, or roll your own with a model registry.

 Does OpenAI still give free credits to new accounts?
-Yes, but they are small — about $5 in credits that expire three months after activation, usable across all OpenAI models.
-The free tier is mainly for evaluation, not production.
-For production, look at startup programs (OpenAI for Startups) or stack alternatives like Gemini and Groq.
+Not reliably.
+The old automatic ~$5 new-account credit is now inconsistent; OpenAI's current free route is complimentary tokens for sharing your API traffic.
+For production, use startup programs (OpenAI for Startups) or stack free tiers like Gemini and Groq.

 Is the Claude API free for open source maintainers?
 Anthropic's Claude for Open Source program (launched February 2026) gives qualifying open source maintainers six months of Claude Max 20x for free - a $1,200 value with 10,000 total spots.
 Beyond that, new accounts get a small credit grant (around $5).